 Credit: Envato Elements/ AtlasComposer

-Non-perishable foods are items that don't require refrigeration or any special temperature controls.
-These are the easiest, most hassle-free foods to send through the mail because they have a long shelf life and aren't easily damaged.
-Below is a list of non-perishable foods that you can mail:
+Non-perishable foods are foods that don't require refrigeration or any special temperature controls.
+These are the easiest foods to send through the mail since they have a long shelf life and aren't easily damaged.
+Below is a list of non-perishable foods that are perfect for mailing:

-1) Dry Goods: Foods like rice, beans, pasta, oats, and grains are a safe bet.
+1) Dry Goods: Foods like rice, beans, pasta, oats, and grains are perfect.
 They're sturdy and have a long shelf life, making them suitable for mailing.

-2) Packaged Foods: Canned goods, jarred items, and commercially-packaged snacks (like chips, cookies, and granola bars) can also be sent without much worry about spoilage.
+2) Packaged Foods: Canned goods, jarred items, and packaged snacks (like chips, cookies, and granola bars) are also great choices.

-3) Baked Goods: Certain baked goods such as cookies, biscotti, and certain types of cakes (like fruitcakes or pound cakes) that are less likely to spoil, can be safely shipped.
+3) Baked Goods: Certain baked treats like cookies, biscotti, and certain types of cakes (like fruitcakes or pound cakes) that are less likely to spoil, are safe to mail.

-5) Dried or Smoked Meats: Items like beef jerky, smoked salmon, or summer sausages can be mailed as they don’t require refrigeration.
+5) Dried or Smoked Meat: Beef jerky, smoked salmon, and summer sausages can be sent safely and they don't require refrigeration.

 Perishable Foods